Lemoncode/master-frontend-lemoncode/04-frameworks/09-microfrontends/04-different-frameworks/README.md

 You can use this approach to mix different frameworks in your microfrontends, but some considerations must be taken into account:

-- Custom elements does not support server-side rendering.
+- Custom elements only supports SSR using [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).
 - We need an advanced configuration in the custom element wrapper to support props and events because by default custom elements only support attributes as strings.
 - If we need to pass `children` (slots for custom elements) we have to enable `shadow DOM`.
 - If we have enabled the `shadow DOM` in the custom element, we need to handle styles consumption too.